GenesisEducationKyiv/software-engineering-school-5-0-allohamora/.github/PULL_REQUEST_TEMPLATE.md

 ### Task

 <!--
-Please provide a checkbox of steps that you have completed for this task.
+Please provide a checkbox list of steps that you have completed for this task.
 -->

 ### Description